2019W1-CPSC410/dimsumlosesome/README.md

+## Overall Process
-## The intent of your visualisation:
+-   The intent of your visualisation:
 	- SE Task: To compare which of the two development approaches is better:
 		- Committing often and iterate on it
 		- Do a longer process of planning and just write it once.
-	- Why is this important? → Efficient use of time for developers
+	* Why is this important? → Efficient use of time for developers

 -   The original design
 	- We started off by defining what is “better” and the speed of development
 		- “Better” - Measuring the quality of the code
-		- “Speed” - The frequency of commits in a Pull Request (PR)
+		- “Speed” - The frequency of commits in a merged Pull Request (PR)
 	- We were interested in seeing the overall trend in a repo for the two different development approaches so we classified PRs into two categories: “slow” and “quick”